All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 That's right.

-I uh, although I don't know I could enjoy it too much.
+Although I don't know I could enjoy it too much.

-Fifteen years ago, folks, who would have thunk that you could trade stocks online without using a broker?
+15 years ago, folks, who would have thunk that you could trade stocks online without using a broker?

-Fifteen years ago, who would have thunk that you could prepare and file your taxes online without an accountant?
+15 years ago, who would have thunk that you could prepare and file your taxes online without an accountant?

-Well, now through legalzoom.com, you can create your own binding legal documents online without the high cost of a lawyer.
+Well, now through LegalZoom.com, you can create your own binding legal documents online without the high cost of a lawyer.

-Some of the brightest minds in law and technology came together to create legalzoom.com.
+Some of the brightest minds in law and technology came together to create LegalZoom.com, America's premier online legal document service.

 Last year, LegalZoom helped more entrepreneurs and small business owners get off the ground than anybody else online.

-Great service and great price.
+And the reason, great service and great price.

 LegalZoom goes the extra mile with real humans who check your work for consistency and completeness.